-- " routines and transitions - " providing for continuity of learning when children transition to, from or within the service - " developing documentation that is meaningful, relevant and promotes reflection on educators' pedagogy and practice - drawing on a range of understandings about learning theories and styles, as well as educators' strengths, to develop educators' professional skills and confidence - encouraging and empowering educators to draw on their creativity, intuition, knowledge of child development, as well as children's knowledge, identity and culture in their teaching and planning for learning - liaising with other early childhood education and care professionals (such as therapists, maternal and child health nurses, and early childhood intervention specialists) - assisting educators to make connections in the community, including with diverse cultures and Aboriginal or Torres Strait Elders or their representatives.
+- " routines and transitions - " providing for continuity of learning when children transition to, from or within the service - " developing documentation that is meaningful, relevant and promotes reflection on educators' pedagogy and practice - drawing on a range of understandings about learning theories and styles, as well as educators' strengths, to develop educators' professional skills and confidence - encouraging and empowering educators to draw on their creativity, intuition, knowledge of child development, as well as children's knowledge, identity and culture in their teaching and planning for learning - promoting a culture of equity, inclusive and high expectations by supporting educators to create inclusive learning environments and adopt flexible and informed practices, including making reasonable adjustments to optimise access, participation and engagement in learning for all children and young people (Early Years Learning Framework; Framework for School Age Care). - liaising with other early childhood education and care professionals (such as therapists, maternal and child health nurses, and early childhood intervention specialists) - assisting educators to make connections in the community, including with diverse cultures and Aboriginal or Torres Strait Elders or their representatives - encouraging educators to reflect on how they draw on diverse perspectives, including Aboriginal and Torres Strait Islander histories, cultures, knowledge systems and language, in their teaching and planning for learning.